Efficient Monte Carlo sampling of metastable systems using non-local collective variable updates: Sampling with a non-linear collective variable

 \subsubsection{Schedule}

 To specify the constrained dynamics under which the system evolves from the value of the CV at the previous iteration $Z_n$ to the newly proposed value $\widetilde{Z}_{n+1}$, choose first the number of intermediate steps $K_T$ associated with this jump.
-With the fixed timestep $\Delta t$, this sets the physical transition time $T=K_T \Delta t$.
-In practice, we will choose $K_T$ as a function of the Euclidean distance $\Delta z=|\widetilde{Z}_{n+1} - Z_n|$ of the proposed jump.
+With a fixed time discretization $\Delta t$, this sets the physical transition time $T=K_T \Delta t$.
+In practice, we will choose $K_T$ as a function of the Euclidean distance $|\widetilde{Z}_{n+1} - Z_n|$ of the proposed jump.

 Introduce a schedule $(z^{(Z_n, \widetilde{Z}_{n+1})}(t_k))_{0\le k \le K_{T}}$ with $t_k = k\Delta t$ whose endpoints are

 as well as a velocity schedule $(v_z^{(Z_n, \widetilde{Z}_{n+1})}(t_k))_{0\le k \le K_{T}}$ with zero initial and final velocity,